 Prescription Action Action Date & Estimated Cost Performance Measure Responsibility for Action Keep the park leaflets up to date Detailed check/adjustments prior to additional print runs On-going Accuracy/relevance of contents CGDM/EPO Progress: No revisions neede ed to park leaflets at present.
-Press releases for all events On-going Releases featured in local papers Promote events and activities Event displays On-going Feedback from attendees at events BPME/EPO Poster and banner displays For each event Progress: Press releases iss advertising major events. ued for all events.
-Good uptake f rom local papers.
-Banner rs at entrances to the park at va arious times Broxtowe Borough Council website - promote events and activities On-going Hits on Bramcote Hills Park pages Utilise the internet and all aspects of social media BPME/EPO aspects of social media Email Posting lists For each event/activity Feedback enquiries 1 1 1 allow more effective communication with park users.
-Monthly parks newsletter to over 2000 subscribers.
+Press releases for all events On-going Releases featured in local papers Promote events and activities Event displays On-going Feedback from attendees at events PGSM/EPO Poster and banner displays For each event ued for all events.
+Good uptake fited in 2020 and 2021 due to CO ~ Broxtowe Borough Council website - promote events and activities On-going Hits on Bramcote Hills Park pages Utilise the internet and all aspects of social media PGSM/EPO Email Posting lists For each event/activity Feedback enquiries Facebook/Twitter On-going Feedback enquiries ed to promote activities.
+Social r cation with park users.
+Monthly p il home page to